corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/cenm-support-matrix.md

 ## JDK support

 Corda Enterprise Edition 4.11+ and Corda Enterprise Network Manager 1.6+ have been tested and verified to work with **Oracle JDK 8 JVM 8u381** and **Azul Zulu Enterprise 8u382**.
-For Azure deployment downloadable from [Azul Systems](https://www.azul.com/downloads/azure-only/zulu/).
+For the Azure deployment downloadable, go to [Azul Systems](https://www.azul.com/downloads/azure-only/zulu/).

 Other distributions of the [OpenJDK](https://openjdk.java.net/) are not officially supported but should be compatible with Corda Enterprise Network Manager 1.6.